sandstorm/neos-cookieconsent/README.md

 ## 7. Place your new Component in your markup

 Render your new component somewhere on your page.

 `body.some.fusion.path.cookieConsent = Vendor.Site:CookieConsent`

+## 8. Placing the Cookie-Manager button

+To allow your users to revisit their cookie settings, you need to place a special button component somewhere on your site.
+We already provide a NodeType and its respective fusion component for this.
+Simply allow `'Sandstorm.CookieConsent:OpenCookieManagerButton': true` in one of your content collection configurations and add the component to your site (preferably on your data policy page).

 # Customization